Workflows

 The full four-modality analysis takes roughly five minutes per hour of video.
 This varies based on the content (dialogue-heavy footage takes slightly longer for transcription, visually complex footage takes slightly longer for scene analysis) but five minutes per hour is a reliable estimate for planning purposes.

 You do not need to process your entire library at once.
 Start with active projects.
-Queue older footage for overnight processing.
-The index is additive, so newly processed videos are immediately searchable alongside everything already indexed.
+Queue older footage for overnight indexing.
+The index is additive, so newly indexed videos are immediately searchable alongside everything already indexed.

 What gets stored where